MBilalQureshi/Cosmos-beauty-pp4/TESTING.md

 ## Product details buttons

-Product details page buttons are not maintaining state when user goes back from adding an item, go to cart and clicks back button.
+Product details page buttons was not maintaining state when user goes back from adding an item, go to cart and clicks back button.

 **Fix**
 This is fixed using js, the page will always reload when user comes to product details page so latest states of buttons can be recovered.
 Better solution is to us AJAX.
 I'll implement that in future releases.